nsidc/search-interface/DEVELOPMENT.md

    Note that this project is hosted in an NSIDC-managed local Bitbucket repository, NOT on bitbucket.org.

-2. If you need to modify the version of `soac-webapp` installed from `npmjs.com`:
+2. If you need to modify the version of `search-interface` installed from `npmjs.com`:
    [nsidc-drupal8](https://bitbucket.org/nsidc/nsidc-drupal8/src/staging/), specifically
    file `web/libraries/package.json`.